 Debt of Honor has a major international crisis caused by faulty gas tanks in Japanese cars.
 In 2010, we have the Toyota safety issues.

-Likewise, Patriot Games dealt with America's vulnerability to foreign terrorist groups long before any actually operated over there.
+Likewise, Patriot Games dealt with America's vulnerability to foreign terrorist groups long before any actually operated there.

 Although claims by the People's Republic of China to many islands in the South China Sea have been ongoing for years, only since about 2013 has there been actively enforcing those claims, as in Threat Vector